physbuzz/sicp/src/ch2/notes-ch2-5.md

 install `project` as a generic operation in the system.
 You will also need to make use of a generic equality predicate, such as described in Exercise 2.79.
-Finally, use `drop` to rewrite `apply-generic` from Exercise 2.84 so that it ``simplifies'' its answers.
+Finally, use `drop` to rewrite `apply-generic` from Exercise 2.84 so that it simplifies its answers.

 ##### Solution